No Application Fee

 - No pre-payment penalties

 - You have good credit

 Combine multiple education loans into one at NET Credit Union.
 When you refinance your student loan with a credit union, you also get the piece of mind of knowing that the interest you pay goes back into the products and services that benefit you, the member.
 This includes lower loan rates.
 We can help lower your monthly student loan payments overall with a reduced interest rate and extended payment terms.
 Confused about refinancing?
 Contact a NET loan representative at 570-961-1100 or visit any branch location.

 Our headquarters are here in Scranton; but with our ATM network, digital banking and mobile app – we’re conveniently where you need us.

 Please don't send secure information

-Leave A Message*Please don't submit secure information.
+*Please don't submit secure information.

 *Subject to qualification and additional criteria, including graduating from an approved school.
 IMPORTANT NOTICE: By refinancing federal student loans, you may lose certain borrower benefits from your original loans, including interest rate discounts, principal rebates, or some cancellation benefits that can significantly reduce the cost of repaying your loans.